pavankat/quizzes/README.md

 Repo for quizzes that I give to students of web development and data analytics

-# what to do after a development class
+# what to do after a bootcamp

-hey guys just got my internet back

 ```
-steps to take after today, do 1 or more each day
+steps to take after graduation

-0. reach out to me about anything -> pavankat@gmail.com
+0. reach out to me about anything -> pavan kat [ a t ] g m a i l

 	I'll be there for you, forever - that's a promise.